quicwg/base-drafts/draft-ietf-quic-transport.md

 algorithms easier to implement between the two packet types.

-A QUIC endpoint MUST NOT reuse a packet number within the same packet number space in one connection (that is, under the same cryptographic keys).
+A QUIC endpoint MUST NOT reuse a packet number within the same packet number space in one connection.
 If the packet number for sending reaches 2^62 - 1, the sender MUST close the connection without sending a CONNECTION_CLOSE frame or any further packets; an endpoint MAY send a Stateless Reset ({{stateless-reset}}) in response to further packets that it receives.

 A receiver MUST discard a newly unprotected packet unless it is certain that it has not processed another packet with the same packet number from the same